 Dr. Wang was elected to Phi Beta Kappa during his junior year at Harvard and to Alpha Omega Alpha at JHU.
 While a fellow, he was awarded funding from the National Stroke Association and the American Heart Association, and also received a Burroughs Wellcome Career Award in Biomedical Sciences.
 His research has been supported by the National Institutes of Health (NIH) since 2001.

 He has published his scientific work in Nature, Journal of Neuroscience and Stroke, and has served as a member of national grant review committees of the NIH and the American Heart Association.
 His bibliography includes more than 20 peer-reviewed publications, seven book chapters, and numerous abstracts and clinical papers.
 He also is an ad hoc reviewer for the Journal of Cerebral Blood Flow and Metabolism, American Journal of Physiology, Stroke, and Neurology, among others.

-At the U-M, Dr. Wang is involved in medical student pre-clinical education, resident education and clinical studies conducted by the U-M Brain Injury Group.
+At the U-M, Dr. Wang is involved in medical student pre-clinical education, resident education and clinical studies conducted by the University of Michigan Brain Injury Group.
 He is a member of the Stroke Council of the American Heart Association and a member of the Society of Neuroscience.

 Areas of Interest

 Molecular basis of cerebrovascular diseases, neuroprotectionnuclear hormone receptor molecular biology, and bone morphogenetic protein stimulation of dendrite growth.